 The best baby wipes will contain the following non-toxic ingredients:

 - Grapefruit Seed Extract (Citrus Grandis Seed Extract)

 Why the Cloth in Baby Wipes Matter

-Besides the ingredients in baby wipes, you should also take a closer look at the material of the cloth.
+Besides the ingredients in baby wipes, you should also take a closer look at what the baby wipes are made of, specifically the material of the cloth.
 The cloth may also TRIGGER nappy rashes or allergic reactions on your baby.

 Non-woven fabric is the cloth material used in disposable baby wipes.
 These fabrics include cotton, rayon, polyester, viscose, and so on.

 It’s difficult to say what exact blend of materials companies use in their baby wipes, as they don’t disclose this type of information.

 What’s problematic is that polyester and polypropylene are both types of plastics.
 That’s not something you want to touch your baby’s skin every day.

 Another one is viscose.
 Viscose is made from tree wood pulp, such as beech, pine, or bamboo.